What is a Frequency Table?

 In this post, learn how to create and interpret frequency tables for different types of data.
 I’ll also show you the next steps for a more thorough analysis.

-Frequency Tables for Different Data Types
+How to Make Frequency Distribution Tables for Different Data Types

-You can create frequency tables for various types of data, including categorical, ordinal, and continuous.
+You can make frequency tables for various types of data, including categorical, ordinal, and continuous.
 Categorical and ordinal data have natural groupings that you’ll use in the frequency distribution.
 However, for continuous data, you need to create logical groups for the frequency distribution.

 Let’s go through examples of frequency tables for different data types.